extendedseek/patt-tourism/README.md

 - **lagged cross-modal correlation** (`r_max`, `tau*`-style analysis)
 - **attention entropy** for temporal selectivity
 - ablation switches for dense vs sparse attention, offset modes, `R`, `rho`, LPU, and ConvFFN

 ---

-## Reproducibility boundary

-This repository is designed to be **faithful to the paper’s method and experiment structure**, but the manuscript still leaves several dataset-specific choices open.
-In particular, exact one-to-one reproduction would still require the final paper authors to lock down:
-- the exact city list used in each panel,
-- the final city-to-NUTS concordance table,
-- the exact review lexicon / prompting recipe for the Yelp-derived indices,
-- the exact holiday / event indicator tables,
-- the final inclusion and filtering rules for all panels.

-So this repo should be understood as:
-- a **complete implementation of the architecture and experiment engine**,
-- a **plausible, paper-aligned preprocessing pipeline**, and
-- a **public release skeleton ready for GitHub**.

----